Replicating weak-lensing summary-statistic covariances with normalizing flows: Results

 Finally, we evaluate the accuracy of the off-diagonal covariance terms as a function of the number of simulations included in the training set, as shown in Figure~\ref{fig:CovAcc}.
 By varying the number of simulations used to construct the training data, we aim to achieve two objectives: to artificially increase the variance by training on a random subsample of the original dataset, while preserving the mean, since only a few realizations ($\mathcal{O}(100)$) are sufficient to estimate the mean power spectrum accurately.
-And, to examine how the covariance accuracy behaves for smaller training sets.
-The results in Figure~\ref{fig:CovAcc} indicate that using approximately 100 simulations is sufficient to reproduce the SLICS covariance with an average accuracy of about 92\% in the off-diagonal elements, for a $C_{\ell}^{\kappa\kappa}$ like the one in Figure \ref{fig:maps_stats}.
-The accuracy decreases as the number of simulations in the subsample increases, reaching values of $\sim86\%$.
-Conversely, when the number of simulations approaches the full sample ($\mathcal{O}(1000)$), the accuracy rises again, as the network learns the full distribution of the dataset and therefore recovers a more representative covariance.
-Nevertheless, even in this case the accuracy remains close to 90\%, suggesting that the off-diagonal covariance is slightly underestimated even when the network is trained on the complete set of maps.
-It is useful to note that for small numbers of training simulations, the network is relatively undertrained in comparison to a full sample and has not yet captured the intrinsic variability of the convergence fields.
-In this regime, the stochasticity in the generated maps arising can introduce an additional scatter that artificially inflates the apparent covariance, partially compensating for the true underestimation of the off-diagonal terms.
+And, to examine how the covariance accuracy behaves for smaller training sets. \newtext{We define the accuracy as $1 - \left< { \left| {\rho^{\prime} - \rho } \right|} \right>$, as the mean of the residual $\rho^{\prime} - \rho$} should be close to zero for the full recovery of the covariance matrix, and possible deviations are either $+1$ or $-1$, then the accuracy is a value between 0 and 1.
+The results in Figure~\ref{fig:CovAcc} indicate that using approximately \newtext{200} simulations is sufficient to reproduce the SLICS covariance with an average accuracy of about 92\% in the off-diagonal elements, for a $C_{\ell}^{\kappa\kappa}$ like the one in Figure \ref{fig:maps_stats}.
+The accuracy slightly increases as the number of simulations in the subsample increases, reaching values of \newtext{$\sim95\%$ at 500 simulations.
+For a larger number of simulations until we approach to the size of the full sample ($\mathcal{O}(1000)$), the accuracy is virtually the same}, as the network learns the full distribution of the dataset and therefore recovers a more representative covariance.
+Nevertheless, even in this case the accuracy remains close to 95\%, suggesting that the off-diagonal covariance is slightly underestimated even when the network is trained on the complete set of maps.
+It is useful to note that for small numbers of training simulations \newtext{(close to 100)}, the network is relatively undertrained in comparison to a full sample and has not yet captured the intrinsic variability of the convergence fields.
+In this regime, the stochasticity in the generated maps arising can introduce an additional scatter that artificially inflates the apparent covariance, \newtext{partially overcompensating for the true estimation of the off-diagonal terms}.
 As the size of the training set increases, the scatter is reduced as the network predictions become more stable.
 In the limit of very small training sets, this effect can be understood by considering the network effectively untrained.
-Only when the network is trained on a sufficiently large fraction of the full simulation suite does it begin to accurately learn the full data distribution, at which point the recovered covariance converges toward its true value.
+Only when the network is trained on a sufficiently large fraction of the full simulation suite does it begin to accurately learn the full data distribution, at which point the recovered covariance converges towards its true value.